patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/get-started/contribute.md

 ## Documentation

-PatternFly documentation largely refers to the content that you can see across our website.
-This content explains concepts, provides guidance, and outlines important resources for PatternFly users.
+Across our website, you can find PatternFly documentation that explains concepts, provides guidance, and outlines important resources for PatternFly users.
 Our documentation can always be improved, and we'd love to hear input from the people who use it.

-If you'd like to contribute to the following projects, you can refer to our [detailed contribution instructions](https://github.com/patternfly/patternfly-org/wiki/Contributing-to-patternfly-org-for-designers) for additional guidance.
+If you'd like to contribute to documentation, you can refer to our [detailed contribution instructions](https://github.com/patternfly/patternfly-org/wiki/Contributing-to-patternfly-org-for-designers) for additional guidance.

 ### Existing documentation issues

 Our website documentation is contained in the [patternfly-org repository](https://github.com/patternfly/patternfly-org).
-Take a look at any unassigned issues and leave a comment if you'd like to work on one.
-Our team will reach out to you with additional guidance.
+If you find an issue that you'd like to work on, leave a comment and someone from our team will reach out to you with next steps.

 ### Design guidelines
-Across our website you will find design guidelines, which help designers add PatternFly components to their designs following best practice UI patterns.
-These guidelines clarify nuances and outline design conventions that should be followed when using a component, layout, or chart.
+Our design guidelines are found across our component, layout, chart, and pattern web pages.
+These guides clarify usage details to help designers follow best practices to create strong UI solutions.

 If you'd like to contribute to our design guidelines, you can open an issue in [patternfly-org](https://github.com/patternfly/patternfly-org) to propose a new page or updates to an existing page.
 From there, our team will work with you to author and publish your new content.